-In May, the Latinx journalism community celebrated Rolling Stone’s first cover story that was written and photographed by Latinas.
+In May, the Latinx journalism community celebrated Rolling Stone’s first cover story that was written and photographed by Latina journalists.
 Suzy Exposito, the magazine’s Latin music editor, wrote the article about Grammy-nominated singer Bad Bunny, and the musician’s girlfriend, Gabriela Berlingeri, shot the photos with an iPhone.

 It only took half a century for this milestone to happen though.
 In her interview with Latina to Latina host Alicia Menendez, Exposito mentioned why it became important for Berlingeri to be the first Latina to shoot the cover photo.
 “Most of the people who shoot covers, and it’s not just at Rolling Stone, but it’s across the board in print journalism, most of them are men,” Exposito said in the Latina to Latina podcast.
 “And like, I think it’s amazing in a way how this worked out.”

-The conversation about lack of representation and inclusiveness has come to a head in the past few weeks after people gathered across the world to protest the murder of George Floyd, one of the many Black men who died while in police custody.
-The recent uprising even provoked journalists of color (JOCs) to speak publicly about the inequality they’ve faced inside the newsroom.
+The conversation about lack of diversity in media came to a head after people gathered across the world to protest the murder of George Floyd, one of the many Black men who died while in police custody.
+The recent uprising even provoked journalists of color (JOC) in media to speak publicly about the inequality they’ve faced inside the newsroom.
 Andrea González-Ramírez shared about the income disparity at Refinery29, and Alex Zaragoza talked about the toxic workplace she experienced at Remezcla.

 “I think that’s a huge shift because we (as journalists) are not supposed to be news,” Tanzina Vega, host of WNYC’s The Takeaway show, said in a recent phone interview with Luz Collective.
 “We’re supposed to report on the news.
 To me, to see Black journalists and other journalists of color talking publicly and openly and in detail about the things that they’ve dealt with is a real shift.”